 A retirement plan is an investment account, with certain tax benefits, where investors invest their money for retirement.
 There are a number of types of retirement plans.
 Workplace retirement plans, sponsored by your employer, include 401(k) plans and 403(b) plans.
 If you don’t have access to a retirement plan, you could get an individual retirement plan (IRA), of either the traditional or Roth variety.

-How you can make money: Retirement plans aren’t a separate category of investment, per se, but a vehicle for making investments, including purchasing stocks, bonds and funds.
-The biggest advantage for retirement plans — other than Roth IRA plans — is that you put in pre-tax dollars.
-You won’t pay taxes on the money until you withdraw it in retirement, when you will presumably be in a lower tax bracket.
+How you can make money: Retirement plans aren’t a separate category of investment, per se, but a vehicle for making investments, including purchasing stocks, bonds and funds, that exempt you from taxes in one of two ways: either letting you invest pretax dollars (as with a tradition IRA) or allowing you to withdraw money without paying taxes on that money.
 The risks for the investments are the same as if you were buying the investments outside of a retirement plan.

 An option is a somewhat more complicated way to buy a stock.
 When you buy an option, you’re purchasing the ability to buy or sell an asset at a certain price at a given time.
 There are two types of options: call options, for buying assets, and put options, for selling options.

 How you can make money: Annuities can guarantee an additional stream of income for retirement.
 But while they are fairly low risk, they aren’t high-growth.
 They make a good supplement to retirement savings, rather than an integral source of funding.

 A derivative is a financial instrument that drives its value from another asset.
 Similar to an annuity, it is a contract between two parties.
 In this case, though, the contract is an agreement to sell an asset at a specific price in the future.
 If the investor agrees to purchase the derivative then they are betting that the value won’t decrease.
 Derivatives are considered to be a more advanced investment and are typically purchased by institutional investors.